Trump calls on European allies to take back captured ISIS fighters

 Sunday's front page of the U.K.'s Telegraph newspaper featured the headline "800 jihadis ready to unleash Isil on the West."

-NBC News reported recently that France is accelerating plans to end its military commitment in Syria and is considering airlifting captured foreign ISIS fighters out of the country, fearing that the precipitous American withdrawal of forces from the battlefield will leave liberated areas unstable and make it impossible to contain the prisoners.
+NBC News reported recently that France is accelerating plans to end its military commitment in Syria and is considering airlifting captured foreign ISIS fighters out of the country, fearing a precipitous American withdrawal from the battlefield will leave liberated areas unstable and make it impossible to contain the prisoners.

+“Syrian Democratic Forces are currently holding foreign terrorist fighters, including French nationals, in northeastern Syria,” said Agnès Von Der Mühll, a foreign ministry spokesperson.

 Law enforcement agencies from around the world have been working to share information about captured fighters and terror suspects, often through Interpol, the global law enforcement organization that is headquartered in France.